Robust Data-Driven Invariant Sets for Nonlinear Systems: Data-Driven Computation of Robust Contractive Set

-\begin{remark}[On Enlarging the Invariant Set] The authors in \cite{fiacchini2010computation} show that an existing $\lambda$-contractive set can be enlarged to reduce conservatism.
+The authors in \cite{fiacchini2010computation} show that an existing $\lambda$-contractive set can be enlarged to reduce conservatism.
 For low-dimensional systems, they suggest that one can generate random candidate points in the state space and test if they can be added to the set as mentioned in Remark \ref{conv}.
-However, they note that this approach becomes inefficient and non-trivial for high-dimensional systems.
-To address this, they propose an alternative, more systematic procedure which involves solving the following convex optimization problem:
+However, this approach becomes inefficient and non-trivial for high-dimensional systems.
+To address this, an alternative, more systematic procedure involves solving the following convex optimization problem to determine a point $\hat{x} \in X$ to enlarge $\Omega = \{x \in \mathbb{R}^n : Hx \le \mathbf{1}\}$.
+Given $c \in \mathbb{R}^n$

-for all to find a new point guaranteed to expand the known invariant region. \end{remark}